 “Yeah, Sue doesn’t help me anymore.
 She’s not interested, so I have to do it.”

 Not for a second did I believe Sue wouldn’t help him.
 She and dad were notably sexual people.
-They were swingers in the 70s, and they showed interest for as long as they were able and, I’m fairly certain, after that.
-I said, now without the tone of incredulity, “You’re in the living room”
+They were literal swingers in the 70s, and they showed interest for as long as they were able and, I’m fairly certain, after that.
+I said, now without the tone of incredulity, “You’re in the living room.”

 “Sue’s in the bedroom, and she’s sleeping.”